logzio/logz-docs/_source/integrations/grafana-data-source-plugin.md

 paste an [API token](https://app.logz.io/#/dashboard/settings/api-tokens) from the account you want to use.

-Leave the _Elasticsearch details_ section as it is.
+Leave the _Elasticsearch details_ section as is.
 Logz.io overrides these settings.

 Click **Save & Test**.